tsunami416604/azure-docs.hu-hu/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

         ORDER BY TotalDuration DESC
         USING Outputters.Csv();

-A U-SQL ORDER BY záradék van szükség a FETCH záradék használatával válassza ki a kifejezésben.
+A U-SQL ORDER BY záradék szükséges, jelölje be a kifejezésben a FETCH záradék használatával.

-A U-SQL rendelkező záradékot a kimeneti korlátozása csoportokat, amelyek a HAVING feltételnek megfelelő használható:
+A U-SQL KELLENE záradékot a kimeneti korlátozhatja a csoportokat, amelyek megfelelnek a HAVING feltétel használható:

     @searchlog =
         EXTRACT UserId          int,